ongres/stackgres/doc/content/en/08-stackgres-web-api/03-api-reference/_index.md

 title: StackGres REST API Reference
 weight: 3
 layout: swagger
+url: api/reference
+aliases: [ /08-stackgres-web-api/03-api-reference/ ]
-description: Details about REST API and its endpoints.
+description: Details about StackGres' REST API and its endpoints.
 ---

 The StackGres REST API offers a way to interact with StackGres in a similar way as using the